-- Xunlei Accelerator, which enables users to accelerate digital transmission over the internet, is our most popular and free product, approximately 194 million monthly unique visitors in December 2014, according to the iResearch Report.
-Xunlei Accelerator enjoys a market share of 84.1% based on the number of launches among all transmission and acceleration products in China in December 2014, according to iResearch; and - Our cloud acceleration subscription services, delivered through products such as Green Channel, Offline Accelerator and Yunbo, offer users premium services for speed and reliability, and have attracted approximately 4.94 million subscribers as of December 31, 2014.
+- Xunlei Accelerator, which enables users to accelerate digital transmission over the internet, is our most popular and free product, with approximately 192 million monthly unique visitors in December 2015, according to our internal record; and - Our cloud acceleration subscription services, delivered through products such as Green Channel, Offline Accelerator and Yunbo, offer users premium services for speed and reliability, and have attracted approximately 5.0 million subscribers as of December 31, 2015.

-Benefitting from the large user base for our core product, Xunlei Accelerator, we have further developed various value-added services to meet a fuller spectrum of our users' digital media content access and consumption needs including (i) online game services, including web games and MMOGs, offered on our gaming platform; (ii) pay per view services, providing access to premium content for a fee and (iii) Xunlei Kankan, where users can watch what they want for free from our comprehensive content library.
-As part of our strategy to streamline our business, we are in the process of divesting Xunlei Kankan to an independent third party; see "Item 4.
-Information on the Company-A. History and Development of the Company."
+Benefitting from the large user base for our core product, Xunlei Accelerator, we have further developed various value-added services to meet a fuller spectrum of our users' digital media content access and consumption needs including (i) online game services, including web games and MMOGs, offered on our gaming platform; and (ii) fast bird services, providing internet acceleration services for a fee.